Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

-This said, \emph{is complementarity necessary for PT-HAI reliability?} In general, the answer is no due to `degenerate cases.'
+That said, \emph{is complementarity necessary for PT-HAI reliability?} In general, the answer is no due to degenerate cases.
 For instance, suppose the AI system is perfect on task $\tau$ for multiple datasets $D_1,\dots,D_m$, i.e., $L_{AI}(D_k)=0$, $k=1,\dots,m$.
 Then no PT-HAI can strictly outperform the AI, so $\text{CTP}_\tau(D_k)=1$ is impossible; yet a trivial interaction in which the human simply defers to the AI can still be---to an extent that depends, in particular, on the context---reliable for $\tau$.
-Similar considerations hold in case of a human with perfect performance on certain datasets of a task $\tau$.\footnote{The `degenerate cases' are an artifact of defining complementarity via the strict inequality in eq.~\eqref{eq:CTP}.
-One could avoid this by adopting a tolerance-based notion of complementarity, e.g., setting $\text{CTP}_\tau(D)=1$ whenever $L_{HAI}(D)\le \min\{L_H(D),L_{AI}(D)\}$ (or by requiring an improvement of at least $\varepsilon>0$).
-In this work, however, we follow the strict definition introduced by \citet{Hemmer2025EJIS} and related work.} Set these `degenerate cases' apart, what complementarity does provide is a particularly strong \texttt{type-RI$_1$} signal that the interaction protocol enables genuine \emph{epistemic gain} beyond either component alone.
-Accordingly, we treat complementarity as a central reliability indicator of PT-HAIs, but it is neither necessary (given `degenerate cases') nor sufficient (given that complementarity is relative and may coexist with poor absolute performance) for overall PT-HAI reliability.
+Similar considerations hold in case of a human with perfect performance on certain datasets of a task $\tau$.\footnote{ One could avoid the degenerate cases by adopting a tolerance-based notion of complementarity, e.g., setting $\text{CTP}_\tau(D)=1$ whenever $L_{HAI}(D)\le \min\{L_H(D),L_{AI}(D)\}$ (or by requiring an improvement of at least $\varepsilon>0$).
+In this work, we follow the strict definition introduced by \citet{Hemmer2025EJIS} and related work.} Set these degenerate cases aside, what complementarity does provide is a particularly strong \texttt{type-RI$_1$} signal that the interaction protocol enables genuine \emph{epistemic gain} beyond either component alone.

+Accordingly, we treat complementarity as a central indicator of PT-HAI reliability, but neither as a necessary condition nor as a sufficient one.
+Thus, on our account, complementarity is \emph{evidential rather than constitutive}: it strengthens the case that a prediction-task human-AI interaction is reliable, but it does not by itself define or secure that reliability.